Crystal Palace Dinosaurs: In culture

-Charles Dickens's 1853 novel, Bleak House, begins with a description of muddy streets, whose primordial character is emphasised by a dinosaur in the streets of London:

-"Implacable November weather.
-As much mud in the streets as if the waters had but newly retired from the face of the earth, and it would not be wonderful to meet a Megalosaurus, forty feet long or so, waddling (Note: The Megalosaurus was at that time thought to be quadrupedal, and was modelled that way by Hawkins.) like an elephantine lizard up Holborn Hill."

 In H. G. Wells's 1905 novel Kipps, Kipps and Ann visit Crystal Palace and sit "in the presence of the green and gold Labyrinthodon that looms so splendidly above the lake" to discuss their future.
 There is a brief description of the dinosaurs and their surroundings and the impact they have on the characters.
 Several of E. Nesbit's children's books feature the Crystal Palace dinosaur sculptures coming to life, including The Enchanted Castle (1907).
 The 1932 novel Have His Carcase, by Dorothy L. Sayers, has the character Lord Peter Wimsey mention the "antediluvian monsters" of the Crystal Palace.
 Ann Coates's 1970 children's book Dinosaurs Don't Die, illustrated by John Vernon Lord, tells the story of a young boy who lives near Crystal Palace Park and discovers that Hawkins' models come to life; he befriends one of the Iguanodon and names it 'Rock' and they visit the Natural History Museum.

 The travel writer Paul Theroux mentions the dinosaurs in his 1989 novel My Secret History.
 The novel's narrator, Andre Parent, accidentally learns of his wife's infidelity when his young son, Jack, reveals that he has visited the dinosaurs in the company of his mother's 'friend' during Andre's prolonged absence gathering material for a travel book.
 The title story in Penelope Lively's 1991 novel Fanny and the Monsters is about a Victorian girl who visits the Crystal Palace dinosaurs and becomes fascinated by prehistoric creatures.

 George Baxter, a pioneer of colour printing, made a well-known engraving which imagines Crystal Palace, set in its landscaped grounds with tall fountains and the dinosaurs in the foreground, before the 1854 opening.

+In 2022 the dinosaurs featured in the documentary Seeking The First Dinosaur Hunters in which presenters Greg and Felicity use them to help tell the story of early palaeontologists and how their finds helped to shape the statues.

 In 2023, Historic England created three-dimensional photogrammetric models of the 29 sculptures.
 The models can be viewed online.